• DNP Inc. wrote a new post 2 years, 12 months ago

 • You ask a good question, Jean.
 I also wonder what other professions have in terms of licensure (state-by-state, etc.) I suspect each state Board of (fill in the blank) has their own rules like we do in nursing.
 If anyone can share more, please do.

-• DNP Inc. wrote a new post 2 years, 10 months ago
+• DNP Inc. wrote a new post 3 years ago

 The attached article highlights the contributions of peer-reviewers.
 The numbers are surprising.
 Thanks to Dr. Roger Watson from the University of Hull in the UK for sharing through the INANE group.